mariopeixoto/react-router-rails/README.md

     #= require components
     ```

-5. Using React Router in your javascript :
+5. Using React Router in your javascript:

   ```js
   ReactRouter.run(routes, function (Handler) {